 The Census is Safe

 All responses are confidential, protected by federal law, will never be shared with NYCHA, ICE, HRA, Department of Buildings, or any other government agency—not even your landlord, and cannot be used against you in any way.
-The census does not ask about: immigration status, income, or your social security number.
+The census does not ask about: immigration status, citizenship, income, or your social security number.

 Strategies and Resources for Schools

-There are many strategies and resources to encourage your school community gets counted:
+There are many strategies and resources to ensure your school community gets counted:

-- Let parents and staff know they can complete the 2020 Census at my2020census.gov or over the phone or by mail – all without having to meet a census taker.
+- Let parents and staff know they can complete the 2020 Census at my2020census.gov or over the phone or by mail – without having to meet a census taker.
 All you need is your address, no special code is needed.

 - Use email blasts, school newsletters and websites, Dojo and other app messages to distribute census information.
-To aid in your outreach efforts, please find sample content and resources from NYC Census 2020.
+To aid in your outreach efforts, please find sample graphics and social media posts from NYC Census 2020.
 NYC Census 2020 is developing new content regularly.
 Sign up to receive updates here

 - Share resources to support parents with completing the 2020 Census.
 The Census Bureau has language guides and video tutorials in 59 languages.

 - Include census as a part of regular calls to families and incorporate it into virtual events.
 This short deck can be used to announce information about the 2020 Census at meetings and presentations.
 Share the census link in invitations and chat boxes and make announcements, highlighting that the 2020 Census will determine the funding our schools receive, so everyone must be counted.